 All residence halls except for the college owned houses, Baker Village, and College Apartments are secured by a card access system.
 Upon check-in, a student's Luther College identification card is activated to provide 24/7 access to their residence hall.
 In addition to one's own residence hall, each student has 8:00 a.m.-10:00 p.m. access to the other halls on campus.
 Students in college owned houses, Baker Village, and College Apartments will be issued an access key that will permit access to their housing unit.
-A \$35 charge for a lost or stolen key will be assessed to change the lock and cut a new key.
-A charge of \$50 will be issued for failure to return the key at the time of checkout.
+Lost identification cards should be reported to the Dining Services Office.
+A charge for \$25 will be accessed to print a new card.